EXCLUSIVE-Mexico agreed with U.S. Attorney General Barr to arrest drug capo in deal for general - source

 While the administration of outgoing U.S. President Donald Trump promised to weaken Mexico's cartels, there had been no high profile arrests in the past four years before Cienfuegos' capture as he traveled to the United States for a vacation.

-(Reporting by Diego Oré, Frank Jack Daniel and Dave Graham in Mexico City and Mark Hosenball in Washington Editing by Alistair Bell)
+(Reporting by Diego Oré, Frank Jack Daniel and Dave Graham in Mexico City and Mark Hosenball in Washington Editing by Alistair Bell and Jacqueline Wong)

 ((frank.daniel@thomsonreuters.com; +52 55 5282 7137; Reuters Messaging: frank.daniel.thomsonreuters.com@reuters.net))